solehudinmq/pistonqueue/README.md

 require 'pistonqueue'

 ::Pistonqueue.configure do |config|
-  config.io_light_fiber = <your-value> # total fiber to run light i/o bound tasks, recommendation : 500-2000 ( default value : 500 )
+  config.io_light_fiber = <your-value> # default value : 500
-  config.io_medium_fiber = <your-value> # total fiber to perform medium bound i/o tasks, recommendation : 100-500 ( default value : 100 )
+  config.io_medium_fiber = <your-value> # default value : 100
-  config.io_heavy_fiber = <your-value> # total fiber to run heavy i/o bound tasks, recommendation : 10-50 ( default value : 10 )
+  config.io_heavy_fiber = <your-value> # default value : 10
-  config.cpu_fiber = <your-value> # total fiber to run cpu bound tasks, recommendation : 1 ( default value : 1 )
+  config.cpu_fiber = <your-value> # default value : 1
-  config.redis_url = <your-value> # your redis url ( default value : 'redis://127.0.0.1:6379' )
+  config.redis_url = <your-value> # default value : 'redis://127.0.0.1:6379'
-  config.redis_block_duration = <your-value> # how long (in milliseconds) this connection will "idly wait" if there are no new messages in the redis stream at that time ( default value : 2000 ) config.redis_batch_size = <your-value> # the maximum number of messages to be retrieved in one command in redis ( default value : 10 ) config.max_local_retry = <your-value> # maximum number of retries can be made at the consumer ( default value : 1 ) config.max_retry = <your-value> # maximum retry used in the scheduler ( default value : 3 )
-  config.maxlen = <your-value> # if the number of messages has reached the maxlen limit, redis will automatically delete the oldest messages so that new messages can enter, recommendation : small/medium : 10000-50000 / high traffic : 100000 - 500000 / log/audit trail : 1000000+ ( default value : 10000 )
-  config.connection_pool_size = <your-value> # the maximum number of connections that the pool can open and keep alive (persistent) ( default value : 5 ) config.connection_timeout = <your-value> # the maximum duration (in seconds) a thread is willing to wait/queue until a connection is available ( default value : 1 ) end
+  config.redis_block_duration = <your-value> # default value : 2000
+  config.redis_batch_size = <your-value> # default value : 10
+  config.max_local_retry = <your-value> # default value : 1
+  config.max_retry = <your-value> # default value : 3
+  config.maxlen = <your-value> # default value : 10000
+  config.connection_pool_size = <your-value> # default value : 5
+  config.connection_timeout = <your-value> # default value : 1
+end
 ```

+Parameter description :
+- io_light_fiber : total fiber to run light i/o bound tasks, recommendation : 500-2000.
+- io_medium_fiber : total fiber to perform medium bound i/o tasks, recommendation : 100-500.
+- io_heavy_fiber : total fiber to run heavy i/o bound tasks, recommendation : 10-50.
+- cpu_fiber : total fiber to run cpu bound tasks, recommendation : 1.
+- redis_url : your redis url.
+- redis_block_duration : how long (in milliseconds) this connection will "idly wait" if there are no new messages in the redis stream at that time.
+- redis_batch_size : the maximum number of messages to be retrieved in one command in redis.
+- max_local_retry : maximum number of retries can be made at the consumer.
+- max_retry : maximum retry used in the scheduler.
+- maxlen : if the number of messages has reached the maxlen limit, redis will automatically delete the oldest messages so that new messages can enter, recommendation : small/medium : 10000-50000 / high traffic : 100000 - 500000 / log/audit trail : 1000000+.
+- connection_pool_size : the maximum number of connections that the pool can open and keep alive (persistent).
+- connection_timeout : the maximum duration (in seconds) a thread is willing to wait/queue until a connection is available.

 For more details, you can see the following example : [example/config.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/config.rb).